justin-calleja/argv-cmd-lib/README.md

 ### What if you want to parse all matched command argvs? e.g. to list unrecognized commands

-The approach taken about ends up only parsing the options for the last command to match in `process.argv`.
+The approach taken above ends up only parsing the options for the last command to match in `process.argv`.
 If your app requires parsing all command argvs (because e.g. certain behaviour like logging verbosity or listing of unrecognized commands depends on it), then you can do something like this instead:

 ```js
   const namedArgvs = getNamedArgvs(parsedCmd);